Takeaways from the fourth Republican presidential debate | Politics

 Takeaways from the fourth Republican presidential debate

-“They wish that they were supporting them."
-The crowd inside the auditorium roared.
 After DeSantis and Ramaswamy continued to pile on, she smiled and said, “I love all the attention fellas, thank you for that."
-DeSantis’ criticism, in particular, was a clear sign that he views Haley as an emerging threat to his goal to be the last candidate standing along with Trump after the Republican nominating contests begin next month.
+DeSantis’ criticism was a clear sign that he views Haley as a threat to his goal to be the last candidate standing along with Trump after the Republican nominating contests begin next month.

 Four U.S. presidential contenders - the smallest field yet - debated in Alabama on Wednesday, all trying to survive to battle former President Donald Trump next year for the Republican nomination.
 Here are some takeaways from the fourth Republican presidential debate: